RandsX/CodeIgniter-Templates/README.md

 How to use
 ----------

-* Setting the library in aotoload.file
+* Load the library in aotoload.file
 ```php
 $autoload['libraries'] = array('template');
 ```